 What would you say causes low video engagement rates?
 Video quality issues?
 Audio problems?
 Low-quality content?
 While these are huge contributors, they’re not the only causes.
 Sometimes viewers may not engage with video content simply because it’s passive.

-Passive videos can feel like a long lecture that keeps going regardless of whether viewers are mentally checked in or not.
+Passive videos can feel like a long lecture that keeps going regardless of whether viewers are mentally checked in.
 That’s why they may not always get desired results.

 Luckily, there’s another solution: interactive videos.
 Rather than simply conveying information, they invite viewers to engage, transforming the video-watching experience into an active one.

-If you’re looking to enhance training experiences, reduce time-to-value, and boost learner retention, interactive videos are definitely it.
+If you’re looking to enhance training experiences, reduce time-to-value, and boost learner retention, interactive videos are definitely the way to go.

 The best part?
-With tools like Camtasia and Snagit, you can create interactive training videos faster than ever — whether you’re a video pro or not.
+With Camtasia’s suite of tools, you can create interactive training videos faster than ever — whether you’re a video pro or not.

 Here’s how to create them for maximum engagement.